 This facility is a manufacturing site located in one area without decentralised buildings.
 The facility is located in a water stressed area according to WWF Water risk filter indicator 1.2 - Baseline Water Stress level higher than 3.
 All figures are based on local measurement (meters or invoices) reported in our corporate data base.
-In 2019, compared to 2018, the site reduced its water withdrawal by 13.4% which is considered much lower by Givaudan.
-In the same period the amount of water discharged decreased by 16.4% which is considered much lower.
-The decrease of water withdrawal reflect the decrease of production volume (about -10%) and the governmental restrictions applied in South-Africa .
-In parallel, the consumption of water decreased by 8.6% aligned with the production changes because water consumption is highly related to the need for cooling in production (evaporation).
-This mechanism (much lower withdrawal and lower consumption) imply a much lower water discharged (-16.4%).
+In 2020, compared to 2019, the site reduced its water withdrawal by 24.7% which is considered much lower by Givaudan.
+This is because of a decrease in production volume coupled with reduced wash times and stopped leakages.
+In the same period the amount of water discharged decreased by 5.2% which is considered lower.
+The decrease of water discharge reflect the changes in water withdrawal due to less production volume and reduced wash times.
+In parallel, the consumption of water decreased by 53%, which is a much lower evolution.
+This relevant decrease, in addition to the above mentioned reasons, is also due to less direct production related activities.
 The water is withdrawal from the municipal supplier and discharge directly to the municipal WWTP after pre-treatment.
-We considered the following criteria: - between 2 and 10% changes are characterized as "higher" respectively "lower" - changes > 10% are characterized as "much higher" respectively "much lower" This data has been audited by a third party.
+We considered the following criteria: - changes <2% are characterized as "about the same" - between 2 and 10% changes are characterized as "higher" respectively "lower" - changes > 10% are characterized as "much higher" respectively "much lower".
+This data has been audited by a third party.